 The district must present the proposed project to the board of each adjacent district at a public meeting of that district.
 The board of an adjacent district must make a written evaluation of how the project will affect the future education and building needs of the adjacent district.
 The board must submit the evaluation to the applying district within 30 days of the meeting.

 Applications must be in the form and accompanied by the additional data required by the commissioner.
 Applications must be received by the commissioner by September 1 of an odd-numbered year.
 A district must resubmit an application each odd-numbered year.
-Capital loan applications that do not receive voter approval or are not approved in law cancel July 1 of the year following application.
+Capital grant and loan applications that do not receive voter approval or are not approved in law cancel July 1 of the year following application.
 When an application is received, the commissioner shall obtain from the commissioner of revenue the information in the Revenue Department's official records that is required to be used in computing the debt limit of the district under section 475.53, subdivision 4.

-By November 1 of each odd-numbered year, the commissioner must review all applications for capital loans that have received a positive review and comment.
+By November 1 of each odd-numbered year, the commissioner must review all applications for capital grants and loans that have received a positive review and comment.
 When reviewing applications, the commissioner must consider whether the criteria in subdivision 3 have been met.
 The commissioner may not approve an application if all of the required deadlines have not been met.
-The commissioner may either approve or reject an application for a capital loan.
+The commissioner may either approve or reject an application for a capital grant and loan.

-The commissioner shall report each capital loan that has been approved by the commissioner and that has received voter approval to the education committees of the legislature by January 1 of each even-numbered year.
-The commissioner must not report a capital loan that has not received voter approval.
+The commissioner shall report each capital grant and loan that has been approved by the commissioner and that has received voter approval to the education committees of the legislature by January 1 of each even-numbered year.
+The commissioner must not report a capital grant and loan that has not received voter approval.
 The commissioner shall also report on the money remaining in the capital loan account and, if necessary, request that another bond issue be authorized.

 (1) the amount requested by the district under subdivision 6;